nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Examples:

-* `addNote content/Bring pen type/Tutorial name/Tut1`
+* `addNote content/Bring pen type/Tutorial name/examReview`
-* `addNote content/Bring goggles type/Lab name/Lab1`
+* `addNote content/Bring laptop type/Lab name/VisuAlgo`
-* `addNote content/ Prepare questions type/Consultation name/consult1`
+* `addNote content/ Prepare questions type/Consultation name/consultEmily`

-* `addNote content/remember to go through bellman ford type/Tutorial name/makeUpTutorial`
+`addNote content/remember to go through bellman ford type/Tutorial name/makeUpTutorial` visual.
+The labs and consultation are populated before-hand for a better visual depiction.TrAcker will not display the exact same for you if this is your first time running it.
 ![Ui](images/AddNoteSuccess.png)

 <div id='delete-note-from-event'></div>